zulfikar2022/home-hunt-frontend/README.md

 > #### How to run the project locally?
 >
-> You have to nodejs installed in your system to run the project locally
+> You have to nodejs installed in your system to run the project locally.
 >
 > > - Clone the repository
-> > - run command `npm install`
+> > - Create a .env file and provide the values of environment variables available in constants.ts file
-> > - create a .env file and provide the values of environment variables available in constants.ts file
+> > - Run command `npm install`

 ### 1️⃣ Clone the repository: